waggle-sensor/plugin-cloud-cover/ecr-meta/ecr-science-description.md

 # AI@Edge:
 This application is intended for daylight hours.
 The daylight hours for a deployment is defined by the users, for example 7AM - 5PM.
 The application first collects data from the sky facing camera and then passes through the U-Net [2] model to segment cloud pixels.
 The output of U-Net is the cloud/clear-sky probability for each pixel.
 With the probability calculated, the application segments the clouds based on the threshold set by the user.

+# Additional information
+This study was funded by Exelon and performed during 2019-2022.
+The study was published in [MDPI Atmosphere](https://www.mdpi.com/2073-4433/12/3/395).
+Detailed information about training data is provided in the publication.

 # Using the code
 Output: cloud cover ratio (0-1)
 Input: single image (1/30 second required)